marianosimone/take-a-look/quotes.md

 > The problem isn't the external circumstances, which we can't control - the problem is holding tightly you your ideal of how people should behave, which we can control.
 We cannot stop others from being rude - but we can loosen our grip on our ideals

 Leo Babauta, "Zen Habits"

+> Arthur had much to say about the difference between men of genius and men of talent.
+In addition to his comment that men of talent could hit a target that others could not reach, whereas men of genius could hit a target that others could not see, Arthur pointed out that men of talent are called into being by the needs of the age and are capable of satisfying these needs, but their works soon fade away and disappear during the next generation.
+(Was he thinking of his mother's works?) «But the genius lights on his age like a comet into the paths of the planets... he cannot go hand in hand with the regular course of the culture: on the contrary he casts his works far out onto the path in front.»

+Irving Yalom, "The Schopenhauer Cure"